Registration will be required for this event. Reserve your ticket(s) on the registration page.

 Spellberg’s research is focused on dream-sharing, and the relationship between isolation and the imagination.
 Spellberg’s recent writing on this subject include “On Laughter and Dreaming in Pushkin.”
 Pushkin Review, 18, and “Proust in the Dreamtime.”
 Yale Review, 104, 2, and he is editing a forthcoming issue of Cabinet on “Dreams”.
 He is also a student of indigenous art and culture from the Pacific Northwest and taught for six years in New Jersey prisons with the Princeton University Prison Teaching Initiative.
 Spellberg is currently a resident in the Society of Fellows at Harvard University.

-An informal workshop will explore the creation of the “cave” in the Daniels Gallery and related programming for the Fall 2020 exhibition, with organizers and participants Natalie Fizer and Emily Stevenson, co-founders of Pillow Culture, Mitchell Akiyama and Petros Babasikas, Daniels Faculty, Matthew Spellberg, Harvard University and others to be announced.
+An informal workshop that will explore the creation of the “cave” in the Daniels Gallery and related programming for the Fall 2020 exhibition, with organizers and participants Natalie Fizer and Emily Stevenson, co-founders of Pillow Culture, Mitchell Akiyama and Petros Babasikas, Daniels Faculty, Matthew Spellberg, Harvard University, and Matthew Wolf-Meyer, Binghamton University.